-If the student ultimately needs less than the approved amount of leave, he/she may request early reentry by submitting a written request to the MyWay at UMHB Program Director.
+If the student ultimately needs less than the approved amount of leave, he/she may request early reentry by submitting a written request to the Associate Dean of Digital Learning and Innovation.

 Re-entry into Program:

 If the Leave of Absence is granted, the student must reenter the MyWay at UMHB program and resume active program participation on the date designated.
 Failure to resume active program participation status on that date will be deemed by the University as voluntary withdrawal and the student must apply for re-admission.